-"He likes to do his job," Vagic said.
-"But he doesn’t like all the lights in the theater to be pointing on him at all times.
+“He likes to do his job,” Vagic said.
+“But he doesn’t like all the lights in the theatre to be pointing on him at all times.
 He doesn’t run away from responsibilities or even saying he’s a leader.
-But he doesn’t want to be too transparent."
+But he doesn’t want to be too transparent.”

 Nowitzki was never considered a vocal leader.
 One of the ways he earned his teammates’ respect was by outworking them.
 Nowitzki’s work ethic is legendary.
 When Avery Johnson became the Mavericks head coach in 2005, he instituted a rule that fined players for coming into the practice facility on off days.

 “That rule was basically implemented for Dirk,” said Nuggets assistant general manager Calvin Booth, who played two separate stints with the Mavericks.
 “He got fined for coming to the gym.”

 Writer Ian Thomsen watched one of Nowitzki’s summer workouts while on assignment for Sports Illustrated.
 Nowitzki picked Thomsen up and drove him to a gym an hour outside of Wurzburg, Germany, his hometown.
 Nowitzki had been up all night with a toothache.
 He had a dentist appointment scheduled for that day — but not until he finished working out with his trainer, Holger Geschwindner.